12 Biggest Time Wasters at Work And How to Avoid Them

 This often leads to costly lost billable hours, decreased employee morale, and delayed project timelines.

-Additionally, it’s important to only include necessary participants who can provide value and offer meaningful contributions.
+Additionally, it’s important only to include necessary participants who can provide value and offer meaningful contributions.

 Repetitive tasks